-If you’re planning to eat your ginger, you may wish to start with organically-grown ginger, free of growth retardants, if possible.
+TIP: If you’re planning to eat your ginger, if possible, start with organically-grown ginger, free of growth retardants.

 I use ginger from the grocery store, but you can also purchase it from some plant nurseries specifically for this purpose.

 Look for pieces that are firm, healthy-looking (not dry or shriveled), show no signs of damage, and have ‘eyes’ (see the circled example in the photo, above).
 These are the little nubs like the ones on potatoes that will grow roots under the right conditions.

 You might also find a piece of ginger that is sprouting in the store: that works fine!